 Construction begins on new security checkpoint at DIA

-Construction is underway at a new security checkpoint at Denver International Airport.
+Construction is underway on a new security checkpoint at Denver International Airport.

 View CBS News In